Windows81/Roblox-Display-Name-Characters/README.md

 All web requests come from California, USA on an *account location* from North Korea.

+**According to the schema, any values where `code` is either -1 or 4 means that the character can be used *at all* in a username.**

-According to the schema, any values where `code` equals -1 means that a display name with three times the character can be used.
+Any values where `code` equals -1 means that a display name with three times the character can be used.

 For example: I can pick the display name `CCC` because: